-Hollander Law Firm has years of experience helping people who have been injured in serious car crashes, including collisions caused by drowsy drivers.
+Hollander Law Firm Accident Injury Lawyers has years of experience helping people who have been injured in serious car crashes, including collisions caused by drowsy drivers.
 Our personal injury law firm represents motor vehicle accident victims throughout South Florida, including the cities of West Palm Beach, Boca Raton and Fort Lauderdale.

 We take a thorough and aggressive approach in drowsy driving cases, carefully reviewing all of the evidence including police reports, eyewitness statements, medical records and other critical documents.

-A truck accident lawyer at our Boca Raton based firm will identify all responsible parties and fight to get you the maximum compensation you deserve.
+An accident lawyer at our Boca Raton-based firm will identify all responsible parties and fight to get you the maximum compensation you deserve.

-Schedule a Free Consultation with a Boca Raton Drowsy Driving Accident Attorney
+Schedule a Free Consultation with a Boca Raton Auto Accident Attorney

 Hollander Law Firm Accident Injury Lawyers is committed to ensuring that victims of drowsy driving accidents receive the full compensation they need to recover and move forward with their lives.
 If you or someone you love has been hurt or killed by a fatigued or at-sleep driver on a roadway in South Florida, we encourage you to call a Boca Raton car accident attorney at our Boca Raton office today at (561) 347-7770.